Milliman-PRM/publications/Condition_Recommender/Recommender_white_paper_draft.md

 |4|0.6|-0.2|0.2|0.5|-0.1|
 |**Rating**|**---**|**0.25**|**0.73**|**0.47**|**-0.87**|

 A condition's rating is calculated as the dot product of the patient's latent factors and the respective condition's latent factors.
-We would recommend hypertension as the most likely uncoded condition.
-We can roughly relate each latent factor to a patient characteristic.
-Latent factor 1 is most likely gender-related, due to the high coefficient for menopause.
-Latent factor 2 may be related to blood pressure, considering the high coefficients of both diabetes and hypertension.
-Latent factor 4 may be related to lung issues.
+Here, we would recommend hypertension as the most likely uncoded condition.
+While latent factors are not easily interpretable, we can roughly associate each latent factor with a patient characteristic.
+Latent factor 1 is likely gender-related, due to the high coefficient for menopause.
+Latent factor 2 may be related to blood pressure, considering the high coefficients of both diabetes and hypertension, while latent factor 4 may be related to lung issues.

 ## Model Performance